acastroaraujo/scriptR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of scriptR is to parse R scripts into a format that is suitable for analysis.
+The goal of `scriptR` is to parse R scripts into a format that is suitable for data analysis.

 ## Installation